Extremal Dependence Concepts: Extremal positive dependence

-The fact that comonotonic random vectors are maximal wrt to the supermodular order was also rediscovered independently in Actuarial Science; see \citet{wrH86}.
-The paper \citet{KDVGD02} contains a geometry proof of the maximal convex sum property of comonotonic random vectors, which later on inspired relevant work on optimal asset allocations.
-In Mathematical Finance, the relationship between comonotonicity and risk measures has been one of the very important aspects of the theory of comonotonicity.
-For instance, \citet{sK01} showed that all law-determined coherent (sublinear) risk measures can be represented as the supremum of risk measures which are additive over comonotonic random variables. \citet {KCC10} contains a characterization of comonotonicity via maximum values of distortion risk measures.
+The fact that comonotonic random vectors are maximal wrt to the supermodular order was also rediscovered independently in Actuarial Science; see~\citet{wrH86}.
+The paper \citet{KDVGD02} contains a geometry proof of the maximal convex sum property of comonotonic random vectors, which later on inspired some relevant work about optimal asset allocations.
+In Mathematical Finance, the relationships between comonotonicity and risk measures has been one of the very important aspects of the theory of comonotonicity.
+For instance, \cite{sK01} showed that all law-determined coherent (sublinear) risk measures can be represented as the supremum of risk measures which are additive over comonotonic random variables. \cite{KCC10} contains a characterization of comonotonicity via maximum values of distortion risk measures.

-\section{Extremal Negative Dependence}
+\section{Extremal negative dependence}

-If the role of comonotonic dependence as a benchmark in the modeling of catastrophes and as an optimizer for the class of supermodular functions is well accepted, we will also show that the concept of negative dependence is equally important and has been historically given less weight mainly due to its difficult extension to higher dimensions, that is, $d>2$.
-In dimension $d=2$ we define (see Section~\ref{se:counter}) an extremally negatively dependent random vector, called a \emph {countermonotonic} random vector, via the requirement that its components are oppositely ordered.
-Similarly to comononotonic vectors, bivariate countermonotonic random vectors are always supported in any Fr\'echet class, have a unique law and minimize the expectation of supermodular functions.
+If the role of comonotonic dependence as a benchmark in the modeling of catastrophes and as an optimizer for the class of supermodular functions is well accepted, we will show that also the concept of negative dependence is equally important and has been historically given less weight mainly due to its difficult extension to higher dimensions, i.e. $d>2$.
+In dimension $d=2$ we define (see Section~\ref{se:counter}) an extremally negatively dependent random vector, called a \emph{countermonotonic} random vector, via the requirement that its components are oppositely ordered.
+Similarly to comononotonic vectors, bivariate countermonotonic random vectors are always supported in any Fr\'echet class, have a unique law and minimize the expectation of (mean-compatible) supermodular functions.